Bridging content into the Portal history network#

 WEB3_URL="http://127.0.0.1:8548" # Replace with your provider.

-./build/portal_bridge history --latest:true --backfill:true --audit:true --era1-dir:/somedir/era1/ --web3-url:${WEB3_URL}
+./build/nimbus_portal_bridge history --latest:true --backfill:true --audit:true --era1-dir:/somedir/era1/ --web3-url:${WEB3_URL}

-Seeding directly from the fluffy client#
+Seeding directly from the Nimbus Portal client#

 This method currently only supports seeding block content from before the merge.
-It uses era1 files as source for the content.

-2. Trigger the seeding of the content with the portal_debug_historyGossipHeaders and portal_debug_historyGossipBlockContent JSON-RPC methods.
+JSON-RPC methods.
 The first method will gossip in the block headers, the second method will gossip the block bodies and receipts.
 It is important to first trigger the gossip of the headers because these are required for the validation of the bodies and the receipts.

 curl -s -X POST -H 'Content-Type: application/json' -d '{"jsonrpc":"2.0","id":"1",